NCAR/python-tutorial/source/tutorials/beginner.rst

 Creating a Data Dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is intended to pick off right where "Reading in a .txt File" left off - you had just
+This is intended to pick off right where "Reading in a .txt File" left off - you
-commited your new script file that reads in the data from file as a string.
+had just commited your new script file that reads in the data from file as a string.
 You will now manipulate your data into a more usable format - a dictionary.
 In doing so you will learn how to write iterative for loops and about Python
 data structures.

+Let's begin.

 1. One big string isn't very useful, so use :python:`str.split()` to parse the data
    file into a data structure you can use.